 For $m=0$ modes, $h$ is independent from $\phi$, and one cannot recover its Hilbert transform via shifting $\phi$.
 This in principle further breaks the degeneracy, although $m=0$ modes are generally weak for non-spinning binaries in circular orbits.
 However, note that these are where the GW memory effects take place \cite{Favata,Favata2009,Hubner}.

 In this paper, we systematically explore GW sources which are non-spinning binary black holes in quasi-circular orbits.
-The distinguishable signature of Type-II images will be due to higher order GW modes, which is related to binary mass ratio, $q$, and orbital inclination, $\iota$.
+The distinguishable signature of type II images will be due to higher order GW modes, which is related to binary mass ratio, $q$, and orbital inclination, $\iota$.